muhammadali636/electronic-portfolio/README.md

         Stock.java: Defines the Stock class representing stock investments.
         MutualFund.java: Defines the MutualFund class representing mutual fund investments.
-        Investment.java: A superclass for all types of investments, including stocks and mutual funds, to simplify code by reducing redundancy. lib contains the file "investments.txt" for saving and retrieving user game information. bin contains all the .class files.
+        Investment.java: A superclass for all types of investments, including stocks and mutual funds, to simplify code by reducing redundancy. lib contains the database "portfolio.db" for saving and retrieving user game information. bin contains all the .class files.
     resources contains images.
     docs contains screenshots.